gahssi/netvermin/README.md

 - **Payload simulation.** Encrypts infected user's files using AES-GCM and leaves a text note regarding the attack scenario.
 - **Polymorphism.** Each mutation creates a new worm variant with unique encryption parameters.
 - **Logging.** Detailed logging is implemented using a colorized formatter.

+## exverminator

+Defense module implementation responsible for Snort and Falco alert aggregation and automated response

 ---